AndyRong921/Project-Simulation_An-optimization-Plan-for-urban-transportation-network-planning/README.md

 The project's workflow is divided into four core tasks:

+# 🗺️ Regulating the Traffic of Future: An Applicable Evaluation and Optimization Model for Baltimore 🚗

+This project presents a comprehensive evaluation and optimization model for the transportation system in Baltimore, USA.
+Leveraging graph theory, this study establishes a network model and proposes a specific model for the bus network to address challenges posed by the city's transportation infrastructure, particularly following the collapse of the Francis Scott Key Bridge.

+## 🛠️ Project Methodology

+The project's workflow is divided into four core tasks:

 ### 1️⃣ Task 1: Data Preprocessing & Key Node Identification

 * **Objective:** 🎯 To filter and identify the most critical nodes within the transportation network from raw data to prepare for modeling.